What Is GPT? GPT-3, GPT-4, and More Explained

 How does GPT work?

-Generative pre-trained transformers are a type of neural network model.
-As a reminder, neural networks are AI algorithms that teach computers to process information like a human brain would.
-More specifically, transformers are based on attention mechanisms, a deep learning technique that simulates human attention by ranking and prioritizing input information by importance.
-Both in our brains and in machine learning models, attention mechanisms help us filter out irrelevant information that can distract from the task at hand.
+Transformers are based on attention mechanisms, a deep learning technique that simulates human attention by ranking and prioritizing input information by importance.
+Both in our brains and in machine learning models, attention mechanisms help us filter out irrelevant information that can distract us from the task at hand.
 They increase model efficiency by gleaning context and relevance from relationships between elements in data.

 How to use GPT-3 and GPT-4

-Despite the complexity of these language models, their interfaces are relatively simple.
-If you’ve ever used Chat-GPT, you’ll find the text-input, text-output interaction familiar.
-In fact, you can play around with GPT-3.5 via chat.openai.com as long as you have an OpenAI account.
-To train your own model or experiment with the GPT-3 application programming interface (API), you’ll need an OpenAI developer account (sign up here).
+Despite the complexity of language models, their interfaces are relatively simple.
+If you’ve ever used ChatGPT, you’ll find the text-input, text-output interaction intuitive and easy to use.
+In fact, you can play around with GPT-4 via chat.openai.com as long as you have an OpenAI account.
+To train your own model or experiment with the GPT-4 application programming interface (API), you’ll need an OpenAI developer account (sign up here).
 After you’ve signed up and signed in, you’ll gain access to the Playground, a web-based sandbox you can use to experiment with the API.

-If you have a subscription to Chat-GPT Plus, you can access GPT-4 via chat.openai.com.
-At the top of the interface, there’s a tab for GPT-3.5 on the left and GPT-4 on the right.
+If you have a subscription to Chat-GPT Plus, you can access GPT-4o via chat.openai.com.
 Note that there is a usage cap that depends on demand and system performance.
-If you want access to the GPT-4 API, it is accessible only after a payment of $1 or more.

 How to use GPT-2